 The Shard is a modern glass skyscraper in London.
 At the time of its completion in 2012 it was Europe’s tallest building.
 The observatory on the 72nd floor offers some spectacular 360 degree views of the city.

-The skyscraper is situated in the London Bridge Quarter in Southwark, a neighborhood along the south bank of the river Thames.
+The skyscraper is situated in the London Bridge Quarter in Southwark, a neighborhood along the south bank of the River Thames.
 It is right near the heart of London and only the river separates it from the City of London.
-The area is full of history: a bridge was built here by the Romans around 50 AD and in 1836 London’s first railway station opened here.
+The area is full of history: a bridge was built here by the Romans around 50 AD, and in 1836 London’s first railway station opened here.

 The idea to build a supertall skyscraper in the London Bridge Quarter was first mooted at the end of the twentieth century.
 The building would replace the Southwark Towers, a one hundred meters tall high-rise complex built in 1976.
-The site seemed ideal: it is only a couple minutes’ walk from London’s financial center across the London Bridge and the site is right smack near the London Bridge Station, a transport hub connected to both the railway network and the underground.
+The site seemed ideal: it is only a couple of minutes’ walk from London’s financial center across the London Bridge and the site is right smack near the London Bridge Station, a transport hub connected to both the railway network and the underground.

 Plans for the new skyscraper were initially drawn up by the architectural firm of Broadway Malyan, and called for a circular 365 meters tall tower.
-These plans were soon scaled back and a new design was submitted, this time from the hands of the Italian architect Renzo Piano.
+These plans were soon scaled back, and a new design was submitted, this time from the hands of the Italian architect Renzo Piano.
 The renowned architect designed a glass pyramid-shaped structure with a height of just over three hundred meters.

 The plans for the London Bridge Tower – as the building was initially called – caused an outcry from preservationists who considered the glass tower inappropriate for a historic neighborhood with mostly low-rise brick buildings.
 They claimed the tower would cut through the neighborhood like a shard of glass.
 The name ‘shard’ stuck and the developers even renamed the tower ‘The Shard’.